daljitkatoch/How-to-Generate-Private-Key-File-From-txt-file-and-PFX-file-for-ssl-installation-iis7/README.md

-# How to Generate Private Key File From txt file and PFX file for ssl installation iis7
+# How to convert ssl private-key.txt to private.key extension and PFX extension for ssl installation iis7 or iis10

-## How to Convert private-key.txt file to private-key.key
+## How to convert ssl private-key.txt to private.key extension

 Go to  https://www.openssl.org